TKJElectronics/Balanduino/Firmware/Balanduino/README.md

 		* USB\_Host\_Shield\_20/
 		* KalmanFilter/

-Advance users can also use the included [Makefile](Makefile) if they prefer.
+Advanced users can also use the included [Makefile](Makefile) if they prefer.

 For more information send us an email at <mail@tkjelectronics.com>.